 Celebrations.
 Schools should limit celebrations that involve food during the school day to no more than one party per class per month.
 Each party should include no more than one food or beverage that does not meet nutrition standards for foods and beverages sold individually (above).
-Teachers, especially those at the elementary level, will disseminate a list of healthy party ideas to parents and teachers.
+Teachers, especially those at the elementary level, will inform and encourage parents and fellow staff members to choose healthy party options.